How to Forecast Construction Project Costs with a Time-Phased Budget

 What is a Time-Phased Budget?

-A Time-Phased Budget is essentially a financial plan that allocates your project costs across specific periods, typically aligning with the phases of your construction project.
-Instead of looking at total project costs as one lump sum, this budget type breaks it down by week, month, or quarter, helping you anticipate cash flow needs and manage expenses throughout the entire project timeline.
-Imagine it as a road map for your money, showing where you’ll spend and when.
+A time-phased budget is essentially a financial plan that allocates your project costs across specific periods, typically aligning with the phases of your construction project.
+Instead of looking at total project costs as one lump sum, this budget type breaks it down by week, month, or quarter.
+This helps you anticipate cash flow needs and manage expenses throughout the entire project timeline.

-For more details on construction budgets, check out What is a Construction Budget?.
+For more details on construction project budget, check out our guide on Project Cost Management.

 Why is it Necessary to Have a Time-Phased Budget Baseline?